Predicting Video Game Sales

 The video game market has only continued to grow over the years and is now spanning all genres.
 With this growing market the various gaming publishers will want to capitalize on the interests of the various gamers within it and picking the right kind of game to develop and put out into the market could make or break a gaming publisher/studio.

-This project compares the performance of several different classification models (Linear Regression, Random Forest, K-Nearest Neighbor -KNN- and Decision Tree) in order to create the best model possible for predicting which types of game to make and where to market it for the best sales results possible.
+This project compares the performance of several different regression models (Linear Regression, Random Forest, K-Nearest Neighbor (KNN) and Decision Tree) in order to analyze which model performs the best for predicting sales performance over time.
 For model scoring, the Adjusted R^2 metric will be used to see which model performed the best with the data.

 This notebook explores several different types of regression models (see above), in order to find the best model possible that can predict the expected sales performance of a video game.